Athens-Clarke County Police Chief Jack Lumpkin will retire by Jan. 18, he announced today.

 Lumpkin explained his decision as a financial one: He has two grandchildren and wants to be able to send them to college.
 By retiring in Athens, he can draw his pension as well as a salary from another community.

-His full statement is below:
+His full statement to the police department is below: